RE104R18: Understanding the Basics of Reverse Mortgage

 2. Lot size or ingress/egress

-1. A withdrawal of your available benefit at loan closing, to pay off your existing mortgage balance, if any, and to provide cash
+1. Lump sum - A withdrawal of your available benefit at loan closing, to pay off your existing mortgage balance, if any, and to provide cash

-1. Tenure: a fixed monthly payment for as long as you remain the home
+1. Tenure: a fixed monthly payment for as long as loan is in good standing

-2. Term: a fixed monthly payment for a specific term the borrower chooses
+2. Term: a fixed monthly payment for a specific term the borrower choose

-1. Differences between a Home Equity Line of Credit and a Reverse Line of Credit
+2. Differences between a Home Equity Line of Credit ( HELOC) and a Reverse Line of Credit ( HECM)

 1. Greater flexibility in repayment.
-No monthly payments required UNLESS the borrower dies, no longer lives n the property or fail to pay taxes and insurance & maintain the property
+No monthly payments required UNLESS the borrower dies, no longer lives in the property or fail to pay taxes and insurance & maintain the property

-1. HECM can be repaid at any time without penalty.
-As long as terms are met, a reverse line of credit cannot be frozen, reduced or cancelled.
+2. HECM can be repaid at any time without penalty.
+As long as terms are met, a reverse line of credit cannot be frozen, reduced or canceled.

 1. Avoid selling assets to maintain cash